 Updated on Monday, June 1, 2020

 A Simplified Employee Pension (SEP) IRA is an individual retirement account (IRA) that is set up and funded by employers, including self-employed workers.
-It is a great retirement savings opportunity for employees, as the money doesn’t come out of your paycheck.
+Best for small businesses and sole proprietors, SEP IRAs offer business owners tax benefits alongside retirement savings.

 - How do SEP IRAs work?